 Categorized Issue Tracking

-By grouping issues by type and severity, teams can easily identify which problems to fix first.
-This approach saves time and improves impact.
+Grouping issues by type and severity helps teams quickly decide which problems to fix first.
+That approach saves time and improves impact, especially when a backlog of issues has built up.

 Progress Tracking Over Time

-Seeing measurable improvement helps maintain momentum.
-It also gives technical leads the data they need to demonstrate progress to non-technical stakeholders.
+Seeing measurable improvement helps maintain momentum, and it gives technical leads the data they need to show progress to non-technical stakeholders.

 Insight Dashboards

-Dashboards help simplify complex information, letting teams spot red flags quickly.
-They’re also helpful for planning and retrospectives.
+Dashboards simplify complex information, letting teams spot red flags quickly.
+They’re also useful for planning and retrospectives.

 Exportable Reporting Formats